SamuelQuinones/password-generator/SECURITY.md

 The above claims only hold true for the **official version** and I can not make the same claims for those who steal the code and redistribute it without my knowledge.

-If you do see that someone is hosting this app on another domain, please open an issue and let me know so that it can be dealth with.
+If you do see that someone is hosting this app on another domain, please open an issue and let me know so that it can be dealt with.

 ### *Settings*